michmech/michmech.github.io/falsehoods-about-languages/index.md

   <details>
     <summary>Explain...</summary>

-    In English:
+    - In English:

       - the opening quotes are shaped like `66`
       - the closing quotes are shaped like `99`

       and they are both located at the top of the line (superscript level).
 Example: `“blabla”`

-    In many continental European languages, basically everywhere east of Germany including Germany itself:
+    - In many continental European languages, basically everywhere east of Germany including Germany itself:

       - the opening quotes are shaped like `99` and are located at the base of the line (subscript level)
       - the closing quotes are shaped like `66` and are located at the top of the line (superscript level)

       Example: `„blabla“`

-    These are the two main schemes that exist in Europe, but individual languages, countries and locales often have their highly specific styles which differ from these in details.
-One honorable mention is the French-speaking world where the quotes are usually `«` and `»`.
-This style is sometimes seen in German too, especially in Switzerland.
+    - In French:

+      - the opening quote is `«` followed by a non-breaking space
+      - the closing quote is `»` preceded by a non-breaking space

+      Example: `« blabla »`

+    - The same quotes are used for writing German and all other languages of Switzerland, but without spaces.

+      Example: `«blabla»`

+    - These symbols are sometimes used as quotes for writing German in Germany too, but flipped.

+      Example: `»blabla«`

   </details>